P3mast/AI-numberplate-recognition/README.md

 Further more if the numberplate, isn't a strandardized one or still wrotten with characters in black with a white background after the black and white transformation of the image then the AI won't be able to extract the text.
 To try to solve this problem, in that case I invert the black and white on the image but still the issue remains.
 In a futur improvment of my code I'll try to process the image in view to make the black more intensive and present to facilitate the AI process...

+Don't forget to check out my work, but you need to be able to read french ! =D